alphaClass6143/hackathon-2023-charityhub/README.md

 1. As an owner, I want to promote myself, so that users can find out more about me.

 2. As an owner, I want to promote the app's social media, where I share information about charities and what is happening in that sector, so that users can stay up to date.

+### Wireframes
+Three project contributors were assigned the task of creating and presenting wireframes to the group.
+We each created wireframes with varying technologies, and presented them to the group on a slack huddle.
+As a team, we picked our favourite features from all three presentation and made sure they met the user and owner group criteria.
+As a result, a blend of these wireframes were used as a design for the project.

+### Search Functionality
+As a group we decided on the logic of the categories and keywords that would be used to present different charities to the user.
+We made sure this was in line with our user stories.

 ### Colour Scheme